 - Consider the entire organization when purchasing MRO inventory.
 Similar or identical MRO items may be required for multiple teams across your business.
 Look at each team’s needs together and see where you can drive efficiencies or qualify for bulk-order discounts.

 - Use demand forecasting and analytics.
 Forecasting for MRO inventory isn’t intuitive because there is no explicit buyer demand for MRO items.
 But, like all successful inventory management strategies, MRO inventory management depends on demand forecasting.
 Know when your peak and low usage seasons are and adjust replenishment accordingly.
-Also, set key performance indicators (KPIs) like number of stockouts (helpful for setting buffer inventory), on-hand inventory, and reorder points and stick to them.
+Also, set key performance indicators (KPIs) like number of stockouts (helpful for planning safety stock levels), on-hand inventory, and reorder points and stick to them.

 - Store all MRO inventory in a central, controlled location.
 This central stock area can be audited with computer systems to track and control all the inventory there.
 This not only encourages automated inventory management, but discourages private inventories.
 We’ve found this is consistently one of the most impactful MRO inventory best practices.

 - Educate your staff about supply chain management.
 A lot of companies that keep MRO inventory control in-house use manufacturing personnel to manage it.
-Teach them in-detail about pipeline inventory and supply chains—and their place in them—to expand their skill set and get your MRO inventory under control.
+Teach them in-detail about in transit inventory and supply chains—and their place in them—to expand their skill set and get your MRO inventory under control.